 Ensure that children grow up in circumstances consistent with the provision of safe and effective care;

 and take action to enable all children to have the best outcomes.

-To view our policy on the Brooke Weston Trust's website please click here
+To view our Safeguarding Policy on the Brooke Weston Trust's website please click here

 At Peckover Primary School the Designated Safeguarding Lead is Esther Fletcher:

-Deputy Safeguarding Leads are Kate Kendal, Helen Foad, Louise Tombleson, Nicky Howell, Sam McGovern, Teresa Styles and Charlotte Salter:
+Deputy Safeguarding Leads are Kate Kendal, Helen Foad, Louise Tombleson, Rachel Sutton, Sam McGovern, Teresa Styles and Charlotte Salter:

 The Governor for Child Protection is David Oliver: